 In addition to sampling, courts generally consider extrinsic information submitted by the parties to determine whether requested discovery is sufficiently important to warrant potentially burdensome or expensive discovery.
-Such evidence may include: the parties' opinions regarding the likely importance of the requested information,38 whether the requested information was created by "key players," whether discovery already produced permits an inference that the requested information is likely to be important, 40 whether the creation of the information requested was contemporaneous with key facts in the case, 41 and whether the information requested is unique.
-42 The analysis of the importance of the requested information is fact-specific and thus will vary from case to case.
+Such evidence may include the parties' opinions regarding the likely importance of the requested information,38 whether the requested information was created by "key players,"39 whether prior discovery permits an inference that the requested information is likely to be important,40 whether the creation of the information requested was contemporaneous with key facts in the case,41 and whether the information requested is unique.42 Any attempt to evaluate the importance of requested information will be fact-specific and thus will vary from case to case.

-The party opposing discovery may put forth evidence that the burden or expense of producing the requested information outweighs its potential importance.
+The party opposing discovery, of course, may put forth evidence that the burden or expense of producing the requested information outweighs its potential importance.